MaoZiming/papers/Topics/3-storage-systems/313-coda.md

 ### Architecture

-- The architecture is almost the same as AFS
-    - Place functionality on clients for scalability (e.x. callbacks, whole-file caching, name resolution, …)

 - ***HOARDING:*** Pre-caching for disconnected information access
     - Client is connected and actively downloaded files from server and keep a cache locally
     - Balance current working set v.s. future needs